Joe Martino, LPC

 Heather Hess, Ph.D.

 The decision to work with a mental health professional can seem overwhelming.
 My purpose as a psychologist is to help you feel as comfortable and safe as possible so that you are empowered to initiate the changes you want for your life.
 In a collaborative environment, I strive to help you navigate hurts of the past, deal with stressors of the present, and outline your future goals.
-Whether you are dealing with addiction, trauma, feelings of hopelessness, racing thoughts, social fears, difficulty concentrating, relationship issues, or other concerns, I provide a trusting relationship in a judgement free atmosphere that can help you achieve wellness.
+Whether you are dealing with addiction, trauma, feelings of hopelessness, racing thoughts, social fears, difficulty concentrating, relationship issues, or other concerns, I provide a trusting relationship in a judgment-free atmosphere that can help you achieve wellness.

 I have experience working with individuals of all ages, families, and couples in a therapeutic setting.
 Aside from therapy, I also specialize in providing psychological assessments to help provide you and/or your family with a more concise picture of what is contributing to various difficulties in your life.
 Psychological testing is valuable in lending meaningful insight into possible effective interventions.
-If you are concerned that you or your child may have a barrier that is contributing to academic, social, or occupational difficulties, I can help.
+If you are concerned that you or your child may have a barrier that is contributing to academic, social, or occupational difficulties, I can help!

 Karrie Quintino MA, LLPC

 Sometimes life can seem overwhelming and the thought of seeking counseling can be daunting.
-Taking that first step can be hard but results of taking that step could make life that much easier for you.
+Taking that first step can be hard but the results of taking that step could make life that much easier for you.
 As your counselor I will take the time to get to know you, meet you where you are on your journey and walk alongside you.
 Together we will figure out how you can become the best you.

 I specialize in trauma but I also have experience helping individuals suffering from anxiety, depression, low self-esteem, and relationship issues.
 My goal is to make you feel valued, safe and heard while cultivating a relationship of trust and mutual understanding that is free of judgment.